 In this article I write about my thoughts on the current situation and what will or might be coming soon.
-This can be useful for a purchase decision and at the same time gives an overview of the current technical development.
+This can be useful for a purchase decision and simultaneously gives an overview of the current technical development.

 The current status in March 2020